mrandhahn/gravitymagazine.org/_posts/2014-01-14-Professor-Quotes.md

 “I always wonder, why don’t Brandeis students smile more?” — CLAS

 “They did a survey recently to find out the average age of a B’ani’ B’rith member, and it turns out the average age is dead.” — NEJS

 “There is no one from Gravity here, is there?
 Oh, shit.” — ENG

+“Connecticut banned rum, opiate, and lawyers.” — HIST